Canada, Eh? Top 10 List Of Things To Do In Montreal

 So you want to go to Canada, Eh?

-We went to Montreal in September of 2015 and there is definitely no shortage of things to do on this magical island!
+I went to Montreal in September of 2015 and there is definitely no shortage of things to do on this magical island!
 (Fun fact: Montreal is actually an island).
-We did so much in 3 days time, it was pretty hard narrowing it down to only 10 things… but without further ado and in no particular order, here is a list of the top 10 things we recommend to do in Montreal:
+I did so much in 3 days time, it was pretty hard narrowing it down to only 10 things… but without further ado and in no particular order, here is a list of the top 10 things I recommend to do in Montreal:

 Eat Poutine! – This delicious concoction of french fries, gravy & cheese curds is a staple snack food among Canadians.
 It’s tasty & gooey & available all across the city!
 Poutine is truly so amazing, there is even a festival dedicated to it each year.
 ‘Le Grand Poutine Fest’ is celebration of Canada’s favorite dish where many different flavors of poutine (general tsao poutine, anyone?) can be found.
 This is a once a year ‘all-you-can-eat’ event, usually at Montreal’s Old Port, so if you are planning to go, make sure you research the dates it will be occurring before you come.